LilianaEverett/w08_Group_Project_Apposaurus/README.md

 MVP
 A user should be able to:

-view some educational content on a particular topic be able to interact with the page to move through different sections of content Example Extensions
+- view some educational content on a particular topic
+- be able to interact with the page to move through different sections of content

+Example Extensions:

-Use an API to bring in content or a database to store information.
+- Use an API to bring in content or a database to store information.
-Use charts or maps to display your information to the page.
+- Use charts or maps to display your information to the page.